Showing posts with label Voting. Show all posts

 To merely suggest that there might be a different way to look at things invites comebacks such as, “Elections have consequences.”

-When thinking through these questions I find it useful to go back and discover what earlier questions thought and taught.
+When thinking through these questions I find it useful to go back and discover what earlier Christians thought and taught.
 Recently I came across the above advice from John Wesley and thought it was worth considering.

 What can we apply to our lives from this advice from John Wesley?